fsantanna-no/ce0-old/README.md

 A user type can be an alias if its value holds a reference to another value of the same type.

-A user type identifier starts with an uppercase letter and terminates with an ampersand `&` if an alias:
+A user type identifier starts with an uppercase letter and might be prefixed with an ampersand `&` if an alias:

 ```
-List    Nat     Tree     List&
+List    Nat     Tree     &List
 ```

 ## Tuple